What is a sabbatical?

 A sabbatical is often taken after many years of employment at a company, although it can be taken earlier than that.
 And they will normally last anywhere between 3 months up to 1 year.
 You may use your sabbatical to travel, volunteer, learn new skills, or simply relax.

 Why should I consider taking a sabbatical?

-Taking a sabbatical is not only about taking a break from work, but also about taking a break from life.
+Taking a sabbatical is not only about taking a break from work but also about taking a break from life.
 Life is full of ups and downs; sometimes we just need to step back and reflect on what matters.
 We need to take a moment to look at our lives and ask ourselves if we are happy with them.
 If you are feeling stressed, unhappy, or unfulfilled, then maybe it’s time to take a sabbatical.

-A sabbatical is a great way to recharge your batteries and re-energize yourself.
+Furthermore, a sabbatical is a great way to recharge your batteries and re-energize yourself.
 If you’re feeling burnt out, bored, or frustrated with your current situation, a sabbatical could help you find a new direction.